 When the dog first arrives at the veterinary hospital, the symptoms of hemangiosarcoma are usually either vague and nonspecific or acutely severe with signs of hypovolemic shock (blood loss).

-Diagnosis of hemangiosarcoma is often presumptive, meaning your veterinarian will make the diagnosis based on what they see in the appointment with minimal or no pathology testing.
-That is because there are certain things that signal you are likely dealing with hemangiosarcoma:
+Diagnosing hemangiosarcoma is often presumptive, meaning your veterinarian will diagnose based on what they see in the appointment with minimal or no pathology testing.

 - Signalment (age, breed, and gender)